srobotta/moodle-database-presets/project-signup/README.md

 The example consists of two groups of fields.
 One group defines the project itself, which is `topic`, `topic_details`, `supervisor`, and `supervisor_email`.
-The second groups of fields are for the possible 5 applicants that can pick the same topic.
+The second groups of fields is for the possible 5 applicants that can pick one topic.
 Fields are `app_X_surname`, `app_X_firstname`, `app_X_email`.
 These are repeated 5 times with `X` being a number between 1 and 5.